US Supreme Court Justice Ruth Bader Ginsburg dies at 87 | DW | 18.09.2020

 The champion of liberal causes has died as a result of pancreatic cancer, the US Supreme Court said.
 "My most fervent wish is that I will not be replaced until a new president is installed," she said days before dying.

 Veteran Supreme Court Justice Ruth Bader Ginsburg —a champion of progressive causes — died of pancreas cancer on Friday at the age of 87.
-She was the second woman to be appointed to the court.
+She was the second woman to serve on the highest court in the United States.

 "Our nation has lost a jurist of historic stature.
 We at the Supreme Court have lost a cherished colleague.
 Today we mourn, but with confidence that future generations will remember Ruth Bader Ginsburg as we knew her — a tireless and resolute champion of justice," said Chief Justice John Roberts Jr.